Global Education Africa

 Please note that students must first apply to the Office of Global Education for approval to participate in an affiliate program.
 Priority will be given to upper-division students and students whose major or minor requires global study.
 Please contact us at email@example.com for further information or to schedule an appointment to learn more about the process.

 Westmont's Global Health Uganda

 Global Health Uganda provides students with the opportunity to complete an international internship/practicum while gathering insights into the growing field of global health.
-In cooperation with the Council for Christian College's (CCCU's) Best Semester program in Uganda, Westmont oversees a specialized track in Global Health at Uganda Christian University located just outside the capital city of Kampala.
-Required coursework includes Faith in Action in Uganda Context, Cross Cultural/Global Health Practicum, and a modular course taught in August prior to departure or on site during the semester.
+In cooperation with Uganda Studies Program during fall semesters, Westmont oversees a specialized track in Global Health at Uganda Christian University located just outside the capital city of Kampala.
+Required coursework includes Faith in Action in the Ugandan Context, Cross Cultural/Global Health Practicum, and a modular course taught in August prior to departure or on site during the semester.
 Students may also choose courses from the many disciplines offered at Uganda Christian University.
-(Open to all majors but geared for kinesiology and biology majors)
+(Selected fall semesters; open to all majors but geared for kinesiology and biology majors)

 Organization for Tropical Studies, South Africa